NMminer1024/NMMiner/README.md

 </div>

-## Known issue(s)
-- In some router, the WPA group key exchange will trigger the ESP32 to disconnect from the router.
-The group key exchange interval varies in different routers.
-If the WPA group key exchange interval can be modified, it is recommended to set it to a longer time to avoid miner disconnection.
-- Here we take Openwrt as an example, edit file ***etc/config/wireless***, in the interfaces section under SSID, manually write: ***option wpa_group_rekey '86400'*** , which means WPA group key exchange every day.

 ## Contact
 - We are committed to supporting more models of Arduino development boards.
 - Anything do not work as your expectation, just let us know.